strongloop/strongloop.com2/_posts/2020-01-08-december-milestone.md

 More use cases and examples are added to the page [Query Multiple Relations](https://loopback.io/doc/en/lb4/HasMany-relation.html#query-multiple-relations).

-### Handle navigational properties with CRUD operations
+### Handling navigational properties with CRUD operations

 It's convenient to traverse related models with relations.
 However, when it comes to operations such as creation and updating, navigational properties might cause some unexpected problems.
 In [PR #4148](https://github.com/strongloop/loopback-next/pull/4148), we decided to reject CRUD operations that contain any navigational properties.
 For example, the request to create a `Customer` with its `Address` will be rejected: